kalendar/assessments/srl/metacognition/planning/medium.md

 ## Planning

 Planning is one aspect of metacognition.
-Your responses to the SRL survey suggest that you **sometimes plan** how to complete your schoolwork.
+Your responses to the SRL assessment suggest that you **sometimes plan** how to complete your schoolwork.
 This means that you might not always think about the requirements of an assignment, which may lead to mistakes or delays in completing your work.
 Increasing the frequency with which you plan can help you complete assignments correctly and with greater efficiency but less stress.

 The following scenario illustrates the importance of seeking out help to learn how to plan and prepare in school: